Overview: Firewall Policies

 By using firewall policies, you can allow certain types of network traffic.
-In the section Network > Firewall Policies, all firewall policies that you have configured are displayed in a table.
+In the Network > Firewall Policies section of the Cloud Panel, all firewall policies that you have configured are displayed in a table.
 This table lists the most important information for each firewall policy:

 Name: The name assigned to the firewall policy.
 You can change the name at any time.